netscaler/netscaler-helm-charts/netscaler-cpx-with-gateway-controller/README.md

 ### Prerequisites

 -  The [Kubernetes](https://kubernetes.io/) version should be 1.24 and above if using Kubernetes environment.
+-  [Kubernetes](https://kubernetes.io/) version 1.29 or later is required to enable API Priority and Fairness (`apiPriorityAndFairness.enabled=true`).
 -  The [Openshift](https://www.openshift.com) version 4.8 or later if using OpenShift platform.
+-  [Openshift](https://www.openshift.com) version 4.16 or later is required to enable API Priority and Fairness (`apiPriorityAndFairness.enabled=true`).
 -  The [Helm](https://helm.sh/) version 3.x or later.
 You can follow instruction given [here](https://github.com/netscaler/netscaler-helm-charts/blob/master/Helm_Installation_version_3.md) to install the same.
 -  You have installed [Prometheus Operator](https://github.com/coreos/prometheus-operator), if you want to view the metrics of the NetScaler CPX collected by the [metrics exporter](https://github.com/netscaler/netscaler-k8s-gateway-controller/tree/master/metrics-visualizer#visualization-of-metrics).
 - Registration of NetScaler CPX in ADM: You may want to register your CPX in ADM for licensing or to obtain [servicegraph](https://docs.netscaler.com/en-us/citrix-application-delivery-management-service/application-analytics-and-management/service-graph.html).
 For this you will have to create a Kubernetes secret using ADM credentials and provide it while install the chart.
 Create a Kubernetes secret for the user name and password using the following command: